 The Impact of Feeding Disorders

-- Pediatric feeding disorders is a true debilitating condition that may lead to developmental delays with long lasting consequences.
+- Pediatric feeding disorder is a true debilitating condition that may lead to developmental delays with long lasting consequences.

 - +1,000,000 – Estimated number of children under age five nationwide with severe feeding disorders.